stoeps13/connections-doc/source/admin/admin/t_admin_communities_configure_j2c.md

         3. Restart the Communities application using the WebSphere Application Server Integrated Solutions Console.
 3. Map the user in the alias to the widget-admin role.

+    !!! note
-    **Note:** Note that for Activities, the user mapped to the widget-admin role must also be mapped to the person role.
+    Note that for Activities, the user mapped to the widget-admin role must also be mapped to the person role.
 For more information, see *Roles*.

     1. From the WebSphere Application Server Integrated Solutions Console, select **Applications** \> **Application types**, select **WebSphere enterprise applications**, and then select the application that you want to configure.